Tottenham confirm Kane set for spell on sidelines due to a hamstring tear | Goal.com

 Kane was forced off during Spurs' 1-0 defeat at Southampton on Wednesday, and will play no part in an FA Cup third-round clash with Middlesbrough this weekend.

-The England international could now be out of action for a lengthy period, with the severity of his injury revealed on Friday afternoon.
+The England international could now be out of action for a lengthy period, with the severity of his injury revealed on Friday afternoon via Tottenham's official website.

+Jose Mourinho admitted to fearing the worst regarding Kane's fitness at a press conference earlier today, and the club have now stated that they will "continue to review the injury with treatment ongoing".

+Kane has been a standout performer for the Lilywhites once again this season, scored 17 goals in 25 appearances across all competitions.

 More to follow.